Health Center

 -

-HEARING AND VISION SCREENING IS DONE FOR ALL P-K, 1st,3rd & 5th GRADE STUDENTS, FOR ALL NEW (TO DISTRICT) STUDENTS, AND ALL STUDENTS WHO RECEIVE SERVICES THROUGH THE SPECIAL EDUCATION DEPARTMENT.
+HEARING AND VISION SCREENINGHEARING AND VISION SCREENING IS DONE FOR ALL P-K, 1st,3rd & 5th GRADE STUDENTS, FOR ALL NEW (TO DISTRICT) STUDENTS, AND ALL STUDENTS WHO RECEIVE SERVICES THROUGH THE SPECIAL EDUCATION DEPARTMENT.
 PARENTS/ GUARDIANS AND TEACHERS CAN REQUEST A SCREENING FOR ANY STUDENT AT ANY TIME WHEN A CONCERN ARISES.

 YOU WILL BE NOTIFIED IF THE STUDENT HAS DIFFICULTIES WITH ANY PORTION OF THE VISION SCREENING.